jplahn/haskell-book/setting_up/README.md

 # Setting up

 Fortunately for us, getting set up to run Haskell code is easy.
-All we really need is a place to write our code and then someway to compile it.
+All we really need is a place to write our code and then some way to compile it.

 The first one is easy: just use whatever you already use as your text editor.
 I use Sublime Text and I really like it, but there's plenty of other text editors out there so search around and find what you you like if you don't have a preference already.